AdyRock/com.ady.button_plus/README.md

 ## Adding a device to Homey

 1. Select the New Device option in Homey.
-2. Select Button Panel (name might change later).
+2. Select Button button bar (name might change later).
 3. Click on Connect.
 4. If this is the first time, enter the username and password you use to log into Button+.
 5. Enter the Pincode.
 This is the Virtual Id you made a note of in step 12 of setting up the simulator. enter 0 at the start if you Id is less than 4 digets (e.g. 0295).
 6. You should then see the virtual device listed, so select it and continue.
-(The app currently uses the Name found under the General settings to identify the panel).
+(The app currently uses the Name found under the General settings to identify the button bar).
 7. The device will be added to Homey.

 ## Using the Homey device